RomanBresson/LoreGanizer/Readme.md

-# CrossRoadsTracker
+# LoreGanizer

-Whether for story-writing, process-management or simply keeping tracks of interacting chains of events, CrossRoadsTracker is designed to be a tool for easy creation, edition and visualization of intertwined timelines.
+Whether for story-writing, process-management or simply keeping tracks of interacting chains of events, LoreGanizer is designed to be a tool for easy creation, edition and visualization of intertwined timelines.

 Visualization is akin to the way public transportation/metro lines are often represented, to ensure readability.